IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## The `wrasspOutputInfos` object {#subsec:wrassp-wrasspOutputInfos}

 The `wrassp` package comes with the `wrasspOutputInfos` object, which provides information about the various signal processing functions provided by the package.
 The `wrasspOutputInfos` object stores meta information associated with the different signal processing functions `wrassp` provides.
-R Example \@ref(rexample:wrassp-outputInfosName) shows the names of the `wrasspOutputInfos` object which correspond to the function names listed in the introduction of this chapter.
+The R code snippet below shows the names of the `wrasspOutputInfos` object which correspond to the function names listed in the introduction of this chapter.

 ```r